IOS version history: iPhone OS 2

 iPhone OS 2.1 was released on September 12 and added the ability to create Genius playlists, the ability to turn on the forced deletion of all data stored on an iPhone or iPod Touch after ten incorrect passcode attempts, and the ability to disable access to the Camera app from within Restrictions.
-The update also included numerous bug fixes and technical improvements, including fixes for issues that could cause calls to drop or fail to initialize, improved speed when installing third-party app from the App Store, improved battery life, reliability improvements when fetching email from IMAP or POP accounts, and hang and crash fixes for when users have a large number of installed third-party apps. iPhone OS 2.1.1 was released alongside the second-generation iPod Touch as an exclusive update unavailable to other iPhone OS 2 devices.
+The update also included numerous bug fixes and technical improvements, including fixes for issues that could cause calls to drop or fail to initialize, improved speed when installing third-party apps from the App Store, improved battery life, reliability improvements when fetching email from IMAP or POP accounts, and hang and crash fixes for when users have a large number of installed third-party apps. iPhone OS 2.1.1 was released alongside the second-generation iPod Touch as an exclusive update unavailable to other iPhone OS 2 devices.

 iPhone OS 2.2 was released on November 20 and added new features to Maps, including integration with Google Street View, support for directions when taking public transit or walking, and the ability to share a location by email.
 Dropped pins were also changed to display the dropped pin's address when tapped.
 Several changes were also made to Mail, including fixes for isolated issues with regard to scheduled fetching of emails, and improvements to wide HTML email format handling.
 Other changes made in the update include improved performance and stability within Safari, the ability to download podcasts from the iTunes Store over either Wi-Fi or cellular data, improved sound quality of visual voicemail messages, and the ability to go back to the first Home Screen from any other Home Screen by pressing the Home button.
 An option in Settings was also added that allows users to turn off the software keyboard's autocorrection feature. iPhone OS 2.2.1 was released on January 27, 2009, as the final version of iPhone OS 2 and contained several fixes, including a fix for SMS messages failing to send.